- Is Josta Soda Still For sale?

 It appears Josta energy drink stopped being sold in the year 1999.
 There are still the occasional requests that float around online asking for Josta energy drink to be produced again.
 However, nothing yet from Pepsi shows that it will ever be willing to produce josta again.
 A group called the Association for Josta Saving was started to try to keep Josta sold, however it did not work.
 Several “save Josta” campaigns have been started over the last decade to try to get Pepsi to reintroduce Josta.
 A major website trying to bring back Josta energy drink Is http://savejosta.org/.

 Why Was Josta Discontinued?

-There are several theory’s around about why Josta was discontinued.
-The official statement from Pepsi seems to be that they got rid of Josta due to a “change in cooperate strategy.”
+There are several theories around why Josta energy drink was discontinued.
+The official statement from Pepsi seems to be that they got rid of Josta due to a “change in cooperating strategy.”
 Some suspect that Pepsi may have sacrificed Josta to concentrate on its Slice drink lineup.
-Slice is a line of fruity soft drink’s, and some believe that Pepsi gave Josta the “Ax” so it could promote its Slice line.
-If that where true it could be due to the market for those drinks eating into each others sales.
-But all we know for sure is that Josta did not go along with Pepsi’s strategy anymore, what ever that may be.
+Slice is a line of fruity soft drinks, and some believe that Pepsi gave Josta the “Ax” so it could promote its Slice Soda line.
+If that were true it could be due to the market for those drinks eating into each other’s sales.
+But all we know for sure is that Josta did not go along with Pepsi’s strategy anymore, whatever that may be.

 What Did Josta Taste Like?